Military Law Section of the Virginia State Bar

 To conduct continuing legal education programs, publish and distribute educational and professional materials and undertake other activities which shall enhance the competence and skills of lawyers and improve their ability to deliver the highest quality of professional legal services;

-To further promote public understanding of the field of military law.
+To further promote public understanding of the field of military law; and

 To facilitate the practice of Virginia attorneys practicing worldwide with the military and that of non-Virginia attorneys practicing in the Commonwealth in conjunction with military service.